-If your mother ever warned you that patterns don't mix, you may still be a believer in this common decorating myth.
-Well, consider it busted!
+Your mother might have warned you growing up that patterns do not mix.
+And, while that might have been true many years ago, times have changed.
 A lively mix of different patterns and prints makes for a fun and interesting design, adding an element of playfulness that works perfectly in kid-friendly spaces.

-That said, it is important to choose patterns that blend well—and therein lies the truth behind the tale.
-Patterns may mix, but try and ask about the finer points of blending plaids and polka dots, and you're likely to be met with blinking eyes and blank expressions.
+Haphazard does not work, though.
+It is important to choose patterns that blend well—and therein lies the truth behind the tale.
+Patterns may mix, but try and ask anyone about the finer points of blending plaids and polka dots, and you are likely to be met with blinking eyes and blank expressions.

 01 of 05